-At a minimum TUS is committed to ensuring that targeted health and safety inspections and compliance reviews/audits are carried out by all TUS Departments/Units.
-The Department/Unit Managers, will carry out periodic and targeted safety inspections of the activities and facilities under the control of each TUS Unit.
+TUS is committed to ensuring that targeted health and safety inspections and compliance reviews/audits are carried out by all TUS Departments and Units.
+The Department and Unit Managers, should carry out periodic and targeted safety inspections of the activities and facilities under their management control.

-Unit Managers should complete an annual Internal Health & Safety Compliance Review/Audit of the activities and areas coming under their management control.
+Heads of Department and Unit Managers should complete an Internal Health & Safety Compliance Review/Audit of the activities and areas coming under their management control with the guidance and support of the H & S Office.
 The Internal Health and Safety Compliance Review/Audit will assist Deans, Heads of Department and Unit managers to actively manage safety and will help to ensure that they are being adequately supported in meeting their health and safety legislative responsibilities.